Chandelier made of transparent crystal and amber with five lights

 Wonderful antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries, influenced by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details